 Signing up for a destination race is a great way to enjoy a vacation, stay active and accomplish something awesome, all rolled into one long weekend.
 And since the Rock 'n' Roll Race series visits over 30 cities each year, you've got tons of options.

-The series started in San Diego, but now you can run in places like Las Vegas, Montreal, San Antonio, Denver and more.
+The series started in San Diego, but now you can run in places like Las Vegas, New Orleans, San Antonio and more.
 Whether you want the beach, desert or big city—there's a great race for you.

 2. Turn it up!2 of 9